 My Fathers’ World is an eclectic homeschool curriculum that uses a combination of classical, Charlotte Mason, and Unit Studies, combined with a biblical worldview to teach their program.

-This helps weave in concepts from other subjects and other areas of study.
-The MFW geography homeschool curriculum lets children explore each continent through maps and activities.
+The MFW geo curriculum lets children explore each continent through maps and activities.

 You can check out a review of My Fathers’ World here.